mesqueeb/copy-anything/README.md

 - can copy non-enumerable props as well
 - **does not break special class instances**　‼️

 This last one is crucial!
-So many libraries use custom classes that create objects with special prototypes, and such objects all break when trying to copy them inproperly.
+So many libraries use custom classes that create objects with special prototypes, and such objects all break when trying to copy them improperly.
 So we gotta be careful!

 copy-anything will copy objects and nested properties, but only as long as they're "plain objects".
 As soon as a sub-prop is not a "plain object" and has a special prototype, it will copy that instance over "as is". ♻️

 ## Meet the family (more tiny utils with TS support)

 - [is-what 🙉](https://github.com/mesqueeb/is-what)